Chicken and Rice with Mushrooms

 Chicken, mushrooms, and rice in a pan being stirred

 If you ask me, chicken and rice go together like peanut butter and jelly, peas and carrots, or coffee and cream.
-Chicken and rice are a match made in heaven.
-The only thing that makes them better together is… MUSHROOMS!
+Chicken and rice are a match made in heaven, and the only thing that makes them better together is… mushrooms!
+My husband’s obsessed with them, so you’ll find them sneaking into plenty of my recipes, like my beef tips with mushroom gravy and creamy mushroom chicken.

 Why You’ll Love This Chicken and Rice Recipe